TylerMongo/dystopia/README.md

 Clyde: Pretty normal but is randomly hateful

 WEIRDOS
-Ghost: Former homeless man, fat, kicked around by everyone, asexual yet still sucked John Michael's cock for a half made beat and a can of soda and just generally strange.
+Ghost: Former homeless man, fat, kicked around by everyone, asexual yet still sucked John Michael's cock for a half made beat and a can of soda.
+Spilled beer on keyboard and attempted to dry it in oven.
 Approach with caution
 Serene/Yasay: Fat, cocaine addict that believes himself to be multiple entities.
 Loves holes, jiggling, doo-doo and henny.
 Apporach with EXTREME caution
 OST: Fittests member of chat, openly shares his face fearing no dox, is a fucking weirdo reddit twitch autist
 Katsura: Pedophilic for Bhad Bhaby, anime weirdo, sucks at most things